SGNL-ai/adapter-template/README.md

-# SGNL Ingestion Adapter Template
+# SGNL Adapter Template

-The SGNL Ingestion Adapter Template is the starting point for creating a new SGNL Ingestion Adapter.
+The SGNL Adapter Template is the starting point for creating a new SGNL Adapter.

 ## Prerequisites